 What are Systematic Reviews

-- Description of review and cross-checking processes as part of the protocol, and involving multiple independent researchers, in order to control researcher bias.
+- A detailed account of the review and cross-checking processes, with the participation of multiple independent researchers to control for researcher bias.

 How to perform Systematic Reviews